Sunday, September 14, 2025

 When Thou didst submit Thyself unto death, O Thou deathless and immortal One, then Thou didst destroy hades with Thy Godly power.
 And when Thou didst raise the dead from beneath the earth, all the powers of Heaven did cry aloud unto Thee: O Christ, Thou giver of life, glory to Thee.

-Apolytikion of Ss.
-Peter and Paul – Tone 4
+Apolytikion of the Nativity of the Theotokos – Tone 4

 EPISTLE and GOSPEL READINGS